paulshvorak/gallery/README.md

-# gallery - Lightweight and simple carousel with no dependencies
+# Gallery - lightweight and simple carousel with no dependencies
 ## Installation

 Setup is trivially easy.
 A little bit of markup...